Pit-Storm/DeepRLValueTrading/README.md

 ## Disclaimer

-Useage of the software on your own risk.
+Usage of the software on your own risk.
 There are no warranties for anything!

 ## License